-General Standards and Definitions
+General Provisions and Definitions

-Article 1: These regulations establish the procedures and rules for the admeasurement of vessels, to assess the tolls to be charged by the Panama Canal Authority for the use of the Panama Canal, pursuant to its Organic Law.
+Article 1: This regulation establishes the procedures and rules for the admeasurement of vessels, to assess the tolls to be charged by the Panama Canal Authority for the use of the Panama Canal, pursuant to its Organic Law.

-Article 2: The words, expressions and acronyms used in these regulations shall have the following definitions:
+Article 2: The words, expressions and acronyms used in this regulation shall have the following definitions:

-Appendix.
-Complementary rules for the determination of the Panama Canal Universal Measurement System (PC/UMS) Net Tonnage, which is an integral part of these regulations.
+Appendix: Complementary rules for the determination of the Panama Canal Universal Measurement System (PC/UMS) Net Tonnage and Tolls Basis figures, which are an integral part of these regulations.

-Tonnage by length overall.
-It applies to vessels that, based on their length overall and PC / UMS Net Tonnage, pay according to the established minimum rates.
+Tonnage by length overall: It applies to vessels that, based on their length overall and PC / UMS Net Tonnage, pay according to the established minimum rates.